tiberiuvicol/Q17-audiophile-amplifier/README.md

 <br>
 <br>
 Thank you for reading ! <br>
-If you had built this amplifier I would love to see your Q17 implementation. :-) <br>
+If you have built this amplifier I would love to see your Q17 implementation. :-) <br>
 <br>